Certora/gambit/README.md

 syntax transformations called mutation operators (for example, `a + b` -> `a - b`) to a Solidity program's source code, Gambit generates variants of the program called **mutants**.
-These mutants can be used to evaluate test suites or the specs used for verification.
+These mutants can be used to evaluate test suites or specs used for formal verification.

 ## Installation

-To install Gambit you'll need to [install Rust](https://www.rust-lang.org/tools/install).
+To use Gambit, you need to [install Rust](https://www.rust-lang.org/tools/install).

 To install Gambit, clone this repository and run `cargo install --path .` from the repository's root.

 Please note that Gambit relies on the Solidity compiler.

 ## Usage

-Once Gambit is installed you can invoke it from commandline with the gambit executable.
+Once Gambit is installed you can invoke it from command line with the `gambit` executable.

-_**Note:** We recommend you install Gambit, and the following instructions will assume that you have followed the instructions in Installation.
+_**Note:** We recommend you install Gambit, and the following instructions will assume that you have followed the instructions above for installation.
 However, if you would prefer not to install Gambit, never fear!
-You can replace all invocations of `gambit ...` with `cargo run -- ...` and the results will be identical (as long as you run `cargo run -- ...` from the root of the Gambit repository)._
+You can replace all invocations of `gambit ...` with `cargo run -- ...` and the results will be identical (as long as you run `cargo run -- ...` from the root of the Gambit repository).
+The `.cargo/config` file also has some aliases you can use if you are keen._

-Gambit has two commands: `mutate` and `summary`. `gambit mutate` is the primary way to use Gambit and is responsible for mutating code. `gambit summary` is a convenience command for summarizing generated mutants in a human-readable way.
+Gambit has two main commands: `mutate` and `summary`. `gambit mutate` is the primary way to use Gambit and is responsible for mutating code. `gambit summary` is a convenience command for summarizing generated mutants in a human-readable way.

 Running `gambit mutate` will invoke the solidity compiler via `solc`, so make sure it is visible on your path.
-Alternatively, you can specify where Gambit can find the Solidity compiler with `--solc path/to/solc`
+Alternatively, you can specify where Gambit can find the Solidity compiler with `--solc path/to/solc`.

 ### Running  `gambit mutate`